RobertTatoian/FaceMapping/README.md

 # Usage
 Run `main.java` to start the program.

-+ Press backspace to enter "debug mode" and see camera input.
-The cumulative face texture is displayed in the top left corner in debug mode.
++ Press backspace to toggle "debug mode".
+In debug mode you can see camera input and the cumulative face texture is displayed in the top left corner.
 + Press the "w" key to move the camera forward.
 + Press the "s" key to move the camera backward.
 + Press the "a" key to move the camera left.